 I found out that forums work best as a by-product, if you sell a product or service, a forum is a natural by-product for support and communications.
 A forum by itself as shown is a daunting task.

-At least once a year companies evaluate their results, identify their top performing units and give bonus, and to their poor performing units and give the boot.
+At least once a year companies evaluate their results, identify their top-performing units and give a bonus, and to their poor performing units and give the boot.
 It’s just the way things work, you streamline your resources: money and time, which are valuable and finite.
 Companies get rid of the old to make way for the new.

-With the same approach PF will be closed on August 31st 2018.
-This will allow me to focus my resources in other endeavours.
+With the same approach, PF will be closed on August 31st, 2018.
+This will allow me to focus my resources on other endeavors.

 I take with me lots of lessons learned and a personal win: not being afraid to fail.